rohberg/volto-searchkit-block/README.md

 The search is a fuzzy search, that means typos are compensated.
 Approximate matches and inflections are found.

-## Multiple search strings

-Search results do include at least one of the search strings.

 To force the match of a search string, precede it with "+".
 To exclude matches of a search string, precede it with "-".